QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-03-23-strong-moose.md

 Klas Hermodsson and August Bering for the brainstorming

+Dilovan Celik for keeping me accountable and making sure I do the work

 Paul Persson for helping me shape my message

-Jenny Andersson and Carina Lindgren @ [Developers Bay](https://developersbay.se/) for helping me to reach people
+Jenny Andersson and Carina Lindgren @ [Developers Bay](https://developersbay.se/) for helping me reach people

 Lars Larsson @ [Elastisys](https://elastisys.com/) for all the advise